mobilityDCAT-AP/controlled-vocabularies/.github/ISSUE_TEMPLATE/issue-template.md

 If the issue is generic and valid for all the controlled vocabularies, you can remove the part between square brackets.

-Provide a short title summarising the issue, and a full description of the use case and/or the proposal to be implemented.
+Provide a short title summarising the issue.
+Then remove the current text from this input box and provide a full description of the use case and/or the proposal to be implemented.